Country Manager for Ghana

 He holds Masters and Doctoral Degrees in Public Management from the University of Potsdam, Germany.
 He has a passion for home grown solutions to society problems and works to localize and personalize policy matters that are otherwise complicated.

-Manager, Training, Technical Assistance & Networking
+Head of Training, Technical Assistance & Networking

 Albert van Zyl